PinaXDbioinfo/bioinformatic_tools/ScriptsBayesTraits/README.md

 # ScriptsBayesTraits.
-Automatic script generator for ancestral state reconstruction of quantitative trates for BayesTraits
+Automatic script generator for ancestral state reconstruction of quantitative traits for BayesTraits

 ## Description